-If you are looking for a last minute hand made gift, I’ve got an idea for you.
-These blankets are so easy you can make them in a hour!
+If you are looking for a last minute hand made gift, I’ve got an idea and tutorial for you.
+These no-tie polar fleece blankets are so easy you can make them in a hour!
 Plus they take only 3 yds of fleece (which you can find on sale this week) so they are inexpensive to make too!
 You’ve got time to whip out a few before Christmas!
 They are also great if you are looking for a project that your kids can make with you.

 We whipped out 3 of these on Friday night, my 10 yr old daughter ended up helping with everything except the sewing.
 It was great to have an extra set of hands to clip all of the fringe.

 A few years ago we made the knot fringe fleece blankets.
 The only problem with them was as you tied your knots, the blanket got all out of square and kinda wonky looking.
 I was trying to think of a way to keep this from happening and realized I could stitch a box into the center of the blanket to keep it squared up.

 I made one of these last year for my husband (with University of Louisville fleece) and it’s been a great blanket.
 It was our “go to” stadium blanket for football season.